Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

-**Added:**

-- react-native-bpk-component-flat-list:
-  - New `BpkFlatListSearchField` and `BpkFlatListNoResultsText` components to allow users to search lists.
-- react-native-bpk-component-section-list:
-  - New `BpkSectionListSearchField` and `BpkSectionListNoResultsText` components to allow users to search lists.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).